rkotze/rkotze.github.io/_posts/2018-05-30-testing-react-components-with-jest.md

 **Time:** 13 mins & 30 secs

-Here are the [commits][react testing library commit] added to an existing project.
+Here are the [commits][react testing library commit]{:target="\_blank"} added to an existing project.

 This is a great time, very little spent on configuring the test setup to fit in the project.
-What helped a lot was using _Jest_ as it already comes with _JSDOM_ and expects `.babelrc` file in case you're using something like JSX which it needs to compiled.
+What helped a lot was using _Jest_ as it already comes with _JSDOM_ and expects `.babelrc` file in case you need to transform from ES6.

 I spent about 10 minutes after this looking into running the tests without the `.babelrc` as I would prefer to just use the `webpack.config.js` file, but there does not seem to be a clear solution.
 If anyone knows how, please let me know.